-- 1. A-B design This is by far the most basic of all designs used in behavior modification and includes just one rotation from baseline to treatment phase and then from that we see if the behavior changed in the predicted manner.
+- A-B design This is by far the most basic of all designs used in behavior modification and includes just one rotation from baseline to treatment phase and from that we see if the behavior changed in the predicted manner.
 The issue with this design is that no functional relationship can be established since there is no replication.
 It is possible that the change occurred not due to the treatment that was used, but due to an extraneous variable, or an unseen and unaccounted for factor on the results and specifically our DV. - 2.
 A-B-A-B Reversal Design In this design, the baseline and treatment phases are implemented twice.
 After the first treatment phase occurs, the individual(s) is/are taken back to baseline and then the treatment phase is implemented again.
 Replication is built into this design, allowing for a causal statement, but it may not be possible or ethical to take the person back to baseline after a treatment has been introduced, and one that likely is working well.
 What if you developed a successful treatment to reduce self-injurious behavior in children or to increase feelings of self-worth?
-You would want to know if the decrease in this behavior or increase in the positive thoughts was due to your treatment and not extraneous behaviors, but can you really take the person back to baseline?
+You would want to know if the decrease in this behavior or increase in the positive thoughts was due to your treatment and not extraneous behaviors, but can you take the person back to baseline?
 Is it ethical to remove a treatment for something potentially harmful to the person?
 Now let's say a teacher developed a new way to teach fractions to a fourth-grade class.
 Was it the educational paradigm or maybe additional help a child received from his/her parents or a tutor that accounts for improvement in performance?
-Well we need to take the child back to baseline and see if the strategy works again, but can we?
+Well, we need to take the child back to baseline and see if the strategy works again, but can we?
 How can the child forget what has been learned already?
 ABAB Reversal Designs work well at establishing functional relationships if you can take the person back to baseline but are problematic if you cannot.
-An example of them working well includes establishing a system to ensure your son does his chores, having success with it, and then taking it away.
-If the child stops doing chores and only restarts when the system is put back into place, then your system works.
+An example of them working well includes establishing a system, such as a token economy (more on this later), to ensure your son does his chores, having success with it, and then taking it away.
+If the child stops doing chores and only restarts when the token economy is put back into place, then your system works.
+Note that with time the behavior of doing chores would occur on its own and the token economy would be fazed out.